Compiler/compiler.github.io/about_me.md

 		<header class="major">
 			<h2>Present Day</h2>
 		</header>
-		<p>Now I am a senior and I feel grateful for the experiences I have been through that made me the pereson I am.
-Every single thing that happens can be learned from and I hope I drove home the point that many things may be out of your control or lucky/unlucky, but no matter what your mindset determines the experience.</p>
+		<p>Now I am a senior and I feel grateful for the experiences I have been through that made me the person I am today.
+Every single thing that happens can be learned from and I hope I drove home the point that many things may be out of your control or lucky/unlucky, but no matter what, your mindset determines the experience.</p>
 		<ul class="actions">
-			<li><a href="elements.html" class="button next">Check out my projects</a></li>
+			<li><a href="projects.html" class="button next">Check out my projects</a></li>
 		</ul>
 	</div>
 </section>